Dahlonega Mine Train: Ride experience

 The ride begins with the train leaving the station passing under a walkway, going down a small hill and turning left into the enclosed transfer track area.
 From there it turns right and climbs the first lift.
 After clearing the lift hill, the train turns right and descends into a trench while completing a U-turn.
 This is the "figure 8" area of the track.
 After that, it rides through the "b" dips featuring 2 camel back humps.
 Then the train turns left then right and approaches the second lift hill.
 Next, it climbs the second lift and turns left into the "mini horseshoe", which leads into a right turn downward spiral.
 From the spiral, it rides over the "c" dip, turns right and climbs the third lift hill.
 After clearing the third, and final lift, it turns left into the "big horseshoe" and enters an elevated barn enclosure.
-When the train nears the end of the enclosure, it descends into a tunnel, reaching its actual top speed of 35 mph and completes an elongated figure "S" shaped element, starting with a left turn (left right left).
+When the train nears the end of the enclosure, it descends into a tunnel, reaching its actual top speed of 35 mph and completes an elongated S-shaped element, starting with a left turn (left right left).
 From there it pops back above ground, slightly turns left and slowly enters back into the station.